-Wondering what your pre-scientist pen pal is learning in their science class?
+What is your pre-scientist pen pal learning in their science class?

-Some of our LPS teachers are transitioning from teaching state created science standards to adopting the new, national Next Generation Science Standards (NGSS).
+Some of our LPS teachers teach the Next Generation Science Standards (NGSS).
 The NGSS standards, which were released in 2013, are similar to the more familiar Common Core English/language arts and math standards in two main ways:

 - Both standards focus on building college and career readiness skills, commonly referred to as 21st century skills.